-The dividend policy of the Company is based on the Company's profit condition, future operating development, and assurance of stockholders' equity.
-Considering the common stock, capital structure, operating status, and earnings, the Company may distribute dividends in the form proposed by the Board of Directors, including stock issuance based on retained earnings and/or cash dividends.
-The dividend distribution must be through a resolution passed by the Board of Directors that complies with the Company's balanced and stable dividend policy.
+The dividend policy of Unizyx is based on its profit condition, future operating development, and assurance of stockholders' equity.
+Considering the common stock, capital structure, operating status, and earnings, Unizyx may distribute the dividends in the form proposed by the Board of Directors, including stock issuance based on retained earnings and/or cash dividends.
+The dividend distribution must be approved by the shareholders' meeting that complies with Unizyx's balanced and stable dividend policy.

-The appropriated earnings will preferably be distributed in the form of cash dividends, with distribution of stock dividends being the other alternative.
+At least 10% of the current year's earnings, after deducting special surplus, shall be appropriated as shareholder dividends, preferably in the form of cash, with stock dividends being the other alternative, according to Income Tax Act.
 Distribution of stock dividends should be no more than 50% of total dividends.

-On June 12, 2020, the resolution of loss off-setting proposal for the years of 2019 was approved by shareholders' meeting of the Company.
-Furthermore, on July 1, 2021, the resolution of loss off-setting proposal for the year of 2020 to offset accumulated deficits by using the legal reserve amounting to \$32,700 was approved by shareholders' meeting of the Company.
-The related information is available on the Market Observation Post System website.
+On July 1, 2021, the resolution of loss off-setting proposal for the year of 2020 to offset accumulated deficits by using the legal reserve amounting to \$32,700 was approved by shareholders' meeting of Unizyx.